Custom Proxy Configuration for Service Mesh

 Although Consul follows the SPIFFE spec for certificates, some CA providers do not allow strict adherence.
 For example, CA certificates may not have the correct trust-domain SPIFFE URI SAN for the cluster.
 If SPIFFE validation is performed in the proxy, be aware that it should be possible to opt out, otherwise certain CA providers supported by Consul will not be compatible with the use of that proxy.
 Neither Envoy nor the built-in proxy currently validate the SPIFFE URI of the chain beyond the leaf certificate.

-For outbound connections, the proxy should communicate with a Connect-capable
+For outbound connections, the proxy should communicate with a mesh-capable

 endpoint for a service and provide a client certificate from the